 Bacteria in Ready Meals

-Dr Dirk Budka, a microbiologist, and his associates analyzed, for a UK Channel 5 program to be screened in August, six different “Ready Meals” from four major UK supermarkets.
+Dr Dirk Budka, a microbiologist, and his associates analyzed, for a UK Channel 5 program, a few years ago, six different “Ready Meals” from four major UK supermarkets.
 They were found to be shockingly high in bacteria and histamine that could make you ill.

 Many bacteria present in food are far more resistant to food-processing and storage techniques than expected.
 They are multiplying while they sit on the shelf.